thanos-io/thanos/CONTRIBUTING.md

 * Thanos provides make commands that help you run the tests locally.
 * If you have a decent hardware to run the tests, you can run them locally.
 * If you want to run the tests once in a while, it is suitable for you to send in a PR, the built in CI/CD setup runs the tests for you, which is nice for once in a while run.

-*  `make test` - Runs all Thanos Go unit tests against each supported version of Prometheus.
+*  `make test`: Runs all Thanos Go unit tests against each supported version of Prometheus.
 This excludes tests in `./test/e2e`.
-*  `make test-local`  Runs test excluding tests for ALL  object storage integrations.
+*  `make test-local`: Runs test excluding tests for ALL object storage integrations.
-*   `make est-e2e`    Runs all Thanos e2e docker-based e2e tests from test/e2e.
+*   `make test-e2e`: Runs all Thanos e2e docker-based e2e tests from test/e2e.
 Required access to docker daemon.
-*   `make est-e2e-local`  Runs all thanos e2e tests locally.
+*   `make test-e2e-local`: Runs all thanos e2e tests locally.

 ### Advanced testing